HiEST/scorsa/README.md

 ### Layout File

 A CSV file containing the layout of CPUs in the system.
 Each CPU has a unique integer identifier.
-Racks are denoted by columns separated by «|», while drawers are denoted by rows separated by «--».
+Racks are denoted by columns separated by «`|`», while drawers are denoted by rows separated by «`--`».
+Empty slots are identified with a `-1`.

 ```
 00,01,|,06,|,09